 We have you covered with all the happenings around Atlanta in honor of the national Martin Luther King Jr. holiday: January 20th, 2020.

 - MLK Day 5K

 Not only does the race celebrate MLK Jr. Day, but Atlanta area schools, churches, community organizations and businesses are able to use the race as a fundraiser for their community-oriented initiatives. $5 of each registration from an approved organization will be returned to that organization for use in community efforts of its choice.
 Drummers every 50 meters will give the race a unique vibe that will transform the 3.1 miles into fast parade.
 Just think…drummers will keep the beat as you streak through the Park!
 The 5K walk/run is a USATF certified 5K race course and a Peachtree Road Race Qualifier.

 - Children’s Museum

 The Children’s Museum of Atlanta will host a series of events in honor of MLK with a special Tribute, Mini-Musical, Storytime, and Music & Movement programs!
 The Art Studio and Build It Lab will both be open for special projects in honor of the holiday.

 - Atlanta History Center

-Honor Martin Luther King, Jr. Day by learning about his life and legacy as well as the many contributions of African Americans in Atlanta.
 Admission is free at Atlanta history Center, including Margaret Mitchell House.
-Programs include book signings, theater experiences, film screenings, a freedom ride simulation, and more.
+Programs include book signings, simulation experiences, film screenings, a freedom ride simulation, and more.

 - Free Entrance Day at National Parks